-- integrates the concepts, processes and ways of thinking drawn from the diverse disciplines of history and the social sciences, including geography, economics, political science, sociology and anthropology.
-It also draws from the humanities, literature, and the pure sciences. - provides the multidisciplinary lens through which students examine issues affecting their lives from personal, provincial, national, academic, pluralistic and global perspectives.
+- integrates the concepts, processes, and ways of thinking drawn from history and the social sciences, including geography, economics, political science, sociology, and anthropology.
+It also draws from the humanities and the pure sciences. - provides the multidisciplinary lens through which students examine issues that affect their lives from personal, provincial, national, academic, pluralistic, and global perspectives.